 First project – Step 1

-Next, I mixed my resin as per the directions, for a step-by step on basic resin mixing you can go here.
-With EasyCast, you mix equal parts of resin and hardener for 2 minutes in a plastic cup, transfer to a new plastic cup, then stir with a new stir stick stir for 1 minute longer.
+Next, I mixed my resin as per the directions.
+If you have never done this before, this explains how to mix resin.
 I poured this resin into my mold and using a stir stick, moved it around to create a thin layer.
 Remember, I want this to be fairly thin like the plastic on a planner divider.
 It looked pretty good so I thought I might have a winner.

 Finally letting the resin sit overnight, I excitedly ran into my craft room to find a craft fail.
 The resin had pulled away from the edges of the box and I was left with a hard chunk of resin in a unique, yet bizarre shape.
 What I deduced from this experiment is the parchment paper acted as a resist.
 While it works great for creating resin paper, there is nothing around the edges to anchor the resin, forcing it to maintain a shape.
 Instead, it simply pooled in the middle of the box mold.
 Drat!
 If it had worked, all kinds of possibilities would have been opened!
 Now my brain is trying to figure out something cool to do with this odd piece that is left over.